ChenghaoMou/chenghaomou.github.io/posts/a-practical-survey-on-faster-and-lighter-transformers.md

 Each parameter in the network is reduced to a certain bit length but the number of parameters remains the same.

 ### 8. Mixture of experts
-[[switch-transformers]] is the latest MoE model where expert networks are included but only used when activated/choosen.
+[[switch-transformers]] is the latest MoE model where expert networks are included but only used when activated/chosen.

 ### 9. Sample-efficient objectives
 MLM predicts only masked tokens for one input.
 Better objectives like replaced token detection in DETECTRA make the model more computationally efficient.

 ### 10. Architecture search
 Various NAS have been proposed to find better nueral network architectures.
-The evolved transformer, for expamle, has similar performance with the vanilla transformer with only 78% of the parameters.
+The evolved transformer, for example, has similar performance with the vanilla transformer with only 78% of the parameters.
 NSA requires high computation resources though.

 ### 11. Conditional computing
 MoE is also a form of conditional computing.
 Maybe early exit too?
 Another form of conditional computing is Adaptive Computation Time, with which the model learns a halting probability so it knows when to stop pondering and a pondering cost that it does not take too long to think.
 Transformer variations of this leads to moels like Universal Transformer and Depth Adaptive Transformer.